uptane/deployment-considerations/repositories.md

 #### ECU Version Report

 The payload of the ECU version report should contain the latest time downloaded from the Time Server.
-In addition, the report should include a token (which MUST be used exactly once) for the Time Server to sign and send back.
+In addition, the report should include a token (which SHOULD be used exactly once to prevent a replay attack) for the Time Server to sign and send back.

 #### Changes to all ECUs